lincolnloop/django-debug-logging/README.rst

 It also provides a basic UI for browsing the details that have been logged to the database and reviewing aggregated information about test runs.
-The UI borrows a lot from the custom Sphinx theme by the Read the Docs team.
+The UI borrows a lot from the custom Sphinx theme by the Read the Docs team, and the Sentry project from Disqus.

 The overall goal is to use this tool to monitor performance statistics over time, so that you can see trends and spikes in the number of queries, cache misses, cpu time, etc., and identify where in the app the problems are coming from.
-It is not intended as a load testing tool (yet), so features like concurrency and warmup periods will not be part of the initial focus.
+It is not intended as a load testing tool, so features like concurrency and warmup periods will not be part of the initial focus.

 Screenshots
 -----------